NeuralEnsemble/cobrawap/pipeline/stage02_processing/README.md

 ## Usage
 In this stage all blocks can be selected and arranged in arbitrary order.
 The execution order is specified by the config parameter `BLOCK_ORDER`.

+Other as in other stages, in this stage, all blocks are re-executed with every snakemake call.
+Because, the execution order of the blocks is completely modular and might change in-between runs, rerunning all blocks with the latest execution order ensures that no intermediate file with a contradicting origination confounds the results.

 ## Blocks
 |Name | Description | Parameters |